sp1icer/sp1icer.github.io/_posts/2020-08-13-using-vagrant-for-fun-and-profit.md

 Essentially, this will end up being a simple Ubuntu box that has downloaded Comby and is ready to use it.
 The final setup will be hosted [on my GitHub](https://github.com/sp1icer/vagrant-for-fun-and-profit) for you to browse through, but I recommend following along and manually performing this.
 Also - as you do this, you should include a line in your `.gitignore` to not track any files in `boxes/*`.
 They're just generically not worth putting into GitHub (and also are a decent size)

-## >>MAKING A GOLDEN IMAGE LIKE A CHEATER
+## >>MAKING A GOLDEN IMAGE (LIKE A CHEATER)

 Now that we've got our project set up, we'll start making our gold image - as Vagrant would call it, a "base box".
-There are ~~two~~ three ways to do a base box - Vagrant cloud, creating our own, and using Packer to build one from the ground up.
-We'll skip that last one and cover the first two because they're easier to get a grasp on.
+There are ~~two~~ three ways to do a base box - Vagrant cloud, creating our own, and using Packer to build one from the ground up via kickstart/preseed files.
+We'll skip that last one and cover the first two because they're *far* easier to get a grasp on.

 ### $IT'S NOT A COMPUTER, IT'S THE CLOUD!